nydur/secret-management-3.13/README.md

-# 3.13 Retrieve information on AWS Secret Management as part of the pipeline
+# 3.13 Retrieve information on AWS Secret Management in the pipeline

 Sample repository for assignment.